acceleratedscience/bridge/doc/deployment.md

 1. Start a local MongoDB instance

-    Ensure you have Docker or Podman installed on your local machine.
+    Ensure you have Podman installed on your local machine.
+If you prefer Docker, updated "podman" commands to "docker" commands

         just local-mongo